pagkly/Zed/Investopedia3/Understanding Posterior Probability.md

 Understanding Posterior Probability
 ## What Is a Posterior Probability?

 A posterior probability, in Bayesian statistics, is the revised or updated probability of an event occurring after taking into consideration new information.
-The posterior probability is calculated by updating the [prior probability](https://www.investopedia.com/terms/p/prior_probability.asp) using [Bayes' theorem](https://www.investopedia.com/terms/b/bayes-theorem.asp).
+The posterior probability is calculated by updating the [[prior probability]](https://www.investopedia.com/terms/p/prior_probability.asp) using [[Bayes' theorem]](https://www.investopedia.com/terms/b/bayes-theorem.asp).
 In statistical terms, the posterior probability is the probability of event A occurring given that event B has occurred.

 ### Key Takeaways